By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Occasional a non-human family member has been poorly behaved, torn something up or used an inappropriate place for a bathroom.
-But all in all pets have been consistently more dependable and affectionate than many a human acquaintance.
+But all in all, pets have been consistently more dependable and affectionate than many a human acquaintance.

 There were some studies, way back when, which showed that having a pet in your life reduced loneliness and improved mental health.

 Not all losses of pets come by way of death.
-My first experience was a cross-country move when my child hood dog was left behind.
+My first experience was a cross-country move when my childhood dog was left behind.
 So were my friends.

 I know that some of these losses are unavoidable, sometimes we move into a living situation where our pet family members are not welcome.
-Divorces can sheer away the family pet along with a parent, a school and friends.
+Divorces can sheer away the family pet along with a parent, a school, and friends.
 Like all losses in life sometimes they need to happen.
 But we shouldn’t minimize the pain the child feels.

-If you open your heart to a pet and let them love you, they stay with your forever in the places of your mind where you remember happy things.
+If you open your heart to a pet and let them love you, they stay with you forever in the places of your mind where you remember happy things.
 If only we could hold lost human relationships in that same place.

 That person you loved and had children with, may not be in your life now, but there was something that led you to make a child with them.
 If only we could hold that memory of our child’s parent fast, separate it from the ex we are now rid of, we might find some of that unconditional love that our pets display.